 ||Studies in heterogeneous catalysis and x-ray spectroscopy of water|

 ||2023-01-01 – 2024-01-01|

 ||10304 10407 10302|

-The research of the group is focused on fundamental problems in heterogeneous and electrochemical catalysis and the determination of the structure and origin of the anomalous properties of liquid water.
+The research of the group is now focused mainly on the structure and origin of the anomalous properties of liquid water.
 We have developed a new picture of ambient water based on fluctuations between two types of local structures connected to the anomalous properties of water.
 These become enhanced upon supercooling where thermodynamic response functions seem to diverge at a temperature of 228 K, i.e. below the temperature of homogeneous ice nucleation.

 The PI has been awarded an ERC Advanced Grant to develop theoretical techniques to improve simulations of the liquid and explore consequences of a two-state picture in terms of chemistry and consequences for aquatic life.
-These techniques will be used to investigate structure models from newly developed force-field descriptions of water where we are actively developing the SCME-GAP force-field model.
+These techniques include an improved force-field description of water, as well as techniques to include the spin-coupling of the protons and real-time TDDFT propagation of both electrons and protons.
 In a picture of water as locally fluctuating between more compact high-density and more open, tetrahedral conformations the question arises how gases dissolve in the liquid.
-Does O2 preferentially associate with the low-density regions and will this require special means for fish to extract it from the liquid?
+Does O2 preferentially associate with the low-density regions and how then do fish extract it from the liquid?
 We work together with experimental colleagues in Japan on computing XES and RIXS of O2 and water and in fibrous structures modeling the interface between water and gills of fish.
 We perform EXAFS measurements with colleagues at University of Wisconsin at Madison of Argon in water as a proxy for O2.
 These data are then analyzed based on extensive MD simulations with high-quality force-fields from which we extract structures for EXAFS calculations.